HBS-HBX/django-elastic-migrations/README.md

   is a Django-esque way of declaring complex Elasticsearch index schemas (which itself uses `elasticsearch-py`).

-Technically you can do everything you need with these, but any application using more than one index or deploying changes to schemas will want a *consistent* way to create, rebuild, update, activate and drop their indexes over time.
+Technically you can accomplish everything you need with these, but any application a.) using more than one index or b.) deploying changes to schemas will want a *consistent* way to `create`, `update`, `activate` and `drop` their indexes over time.
 In addition, if you use AWS Elasticsearch, you will find that you cannot stop and apply a new mapping to your index, so you must create a new index with a new schema and then reindex into that schema, which requires extra care.

-Django Elastic Migrations provides Django management commands for performing these actions, records a history of the actions performed, and offers a conceptual layer for thinking about schemas that change over time.
+*Django Elastic Migrations provides Django management commands for performing these actions, records a history of the actions performed, and offers a conceptual layer for thinking about schemas that change over time.
 It aims to be compatible with AWS Elasticsearch 6.0 and